 Red Oak – Red Oak (Quercus rubra) is the most widely used wood species for interior applications in North America.
 It is composed of red and light brown overtones with a slight hint of pink.
 Red Oak products can be stained and clear-coated to achieve a golden bronze finish.
 It is a particularly grainy type of wood with moderately coarse texture.
 Grain variation is moderately tight and has dark brown strides that are enclosed by small, jagged ridges.
 Red Oak is not meant to be painted; its pores will absorb water-based paints like a sponge.
 Whether it’s a small house or large commercial building, chances are that there are some Red Oak building blocks in the structure’s make.
 Red Oak is primarily harvested from eastern and central United States and southeast Canada.

 White Oak – White Oak (Quercus alba) is a light to medium olive-brown colored wood.
 White Oak’s grain is ivory-colored and generally points in one direction, and has a moderately coarse texture.
 White Oak is mostly manufactured and harvested from eastern and southern United States.
-White Oak has tyloses – giving the wood a closed cellular structure, and making it water and rot resistant.
+White Oak has tyloses – meaning that the wood has a closed cellular structure, and making it resistant water and earth’s elements.
 With the proper stain and clear-coat, White Oak can be used in exterior applications such as barrel & cask manufacturing and boat building.
-White Oak is a very popular type of lumber, used in high-end products such as furniture, staircases, cabinets, floors, ladders, dowels, sporting goods, etc.
+White Oak is a very popular type of lumber, used in high-end products – frequently used for flooring and stairways.

 Walnut – Walnut (Juglans nigra) is a chocolate-colored wood ranging from light brown to dark burgundy.
 It is primarily harvested from eastern United States.
 Its grain is straight and tightly spaced together and its texture is moderately coarse.
 Walnut that’s flat-sawn cut showcases a pattern of wavy streaks originating from the tree’s growth rings.
 If it is quarter-sawn cut, the streaks are straight and uniformed, portraying alternating stripes of light and dark brown.
 Walnut’s Janka hardness is 1010 lbf (pounds force), making it a very sturdy wood.